gardener/gardenctl-v2/docs/help/gardenctl_provider-env.md

 ### Options

 ```
+  -y, --confirm-access-restriction   Confirm any access restrictions.
+Set this flag only if you are completely aware of the access restrictions.
       --control-plane                target control plane of shoot, use together with shoot argument
-  -f, --force            Generate the script even if there are access restrictions to be confirmed
+  -f, --force                        Deprecated.
+Use --confirm-access-restriction instead.
+Generate the script even if there are access restrictions to be confirmed.
       --garden string                target the given garden cluster
   -h, --help                         help for provider-env
   -o, --output string                One of 'yaml' or 'json'.
       --project string               target the given project
       --seed string                  target the given seed cluster
       --shoot string                 target the given shoot cluster
   -u, --unset                        Generate the script to unset the cloud provider CLI environment variables and logout for
 ```

 ### Options inherited from parent commands